• Skip to primary navigation

 Spillers

-It's the spillers I love.
-The plants drape over and down the planter.
+It's the spillers I personally love.
+The plants that drape over and down the planter.
 I have often used sweet potato plants (love the colorful foliage), and Wave petunias (specifically wave), and I also like and look for alyssum that spills over the planter.
-Read the tags in the plants to see if the plants grow in a more mounded compact form (fillers) or if they drape and spill over the side of the container.
-Below, the sweet potato vine is on the center-right of this planter.
+Read the tags in the plants you are looking at to see if they grow in a more mounded compact form (fillers) or if they drape and spill over the side of the container.
+Below, the sweet potato vine is in the center-right of this planter.
 The pretty lime green color makes the flower colors pop!

 chocolate banana muffins